plaudev/ParseHerokuPushNotification/README.md

 As an aside, here is where the spelling error I mentioned earlier showed up.
 Instead of "pfx", the Roger Stringer tutorial had "pdx" (#4.4.2).
 Apparently this caused a lot of confusion & wasted time (#4.5.6 & #4.5.5) though the official guides like #4.2.6 have the right spelling.
 Let me state here clearly though, the Roger Stringer tutorials nonetheless helped me greatly figure out how to set all this up.

 ### 2.2.9 "main.js"
 The main.js file contains what is known as cloud functions which is a feature where you can perform ad hoc actions on the Parse Server (#4.2.8).
 It is commonly used for pre- and post-API call processing.
-Push apparently can also be done from a cloud function although I have NOT yet figured out how to do it.
+Push can also be done from a cloud function.

 The default main.js only has the first of 4 functions in my zip file.
 I put in the others in an attempt to figure out how to get it to send push notification but I needed more time.